kelsey-sorrels/roguelike-tutorial-2018/lessons/week03.md

 So, is `line_a` _above the point_ `(1,0)`?
 Of course it is!
 That's a lot easier to think about.
 I think.
 Let's move on before I get too lost in my own dumb words.
-Now that we can have a single sight line, we combine two sight lines and their view bumps to make a View.
+Now that we can have a single sight line, we combine two sight lines and their view bumps to make a view.

 ```rust
 #[derive(Debug, Clone)]